We are here to help with the cost-of-living. Visit our guide to access support.

 Types of abuse

 Physical abuse may or may not cause physical injury.
-It can include pushing, shaking, pinching, slapping, punching, force-feeding, burning, scalding, drowning or suffocating.
+It can include pushing, shaking, pinching, slapping, punching, kicking, burning, scalding, drowning or suffocating.

-Warning signs: There may be bruising, self-inflicted injuries or sudden changes in behaviour.
+Warning signs: There may be bruising, or other injuries or sudden changes in behaviour.

 Neglect is the failure (deliberate or unintentional) to provide help or support that is necessary to carry out activities of daily living or meeting basic physical and/or psychological needs.